SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 **This feature is completetely revised in version 1.1.0**

+	**Note** Some features have a changed behavior, are no longer available or differ in usage compared to prior versions.
+	This break of downward compatibility is by intention, since the complexity of changes could not be hidden.
+	In some cases it forces the revision of scripts, that use the observe feature and are run with version 1.1.0+.
+	Watch the notes with a specific feature that changed Main areas of change:
+	 	* onAppear, onVanish are stopped after first event - use repeat in handler
+	 	* observe in background now is observeInBackground()
+	 	* SikuliEvent now is ObserveEvent and uses getters instead of direct access to attributes

 You can tell a region to observe that something appears or vanishes, or something changes in that region.
 Using the methods :py:meth:`Region.onAppear`, :py:meth:`Region.onVanish` and :py:meth:`Region.onChange`,